0xPARC/0xparc-intro-book/src/intro.typ

 like a digital alarm clock or thermostat, to having a general-purpose device like a smartphone which can do any computation so long as someone writes code for it.
+The quote shown at the start of this section about SHA256 is a concrete example;
+the hash function SHA256 is a particular set of arbitrary instructions, yet programmable cryptography promises that such a proof can be made without having to invent a "new" algorithm per function.

 #todo[Brian's image of an alarm clock and a computer chip]